-1.2 Our Contributions
+B. Our Contributions

-Given the practical size constraint on DNSSEC messages that impedes a smooth adoption of post-quantum cryptography, we show how an authenticated key exchange (AKE) can be used to achieve a signature-free validation of DNS resource records.
-To this end, we propose SL-DNSSEC: an AKE-based protocol for DNSSEC which uses 1) A quantum-safe KEM to first establish a shared key between a resolver and a nameserver, and 2) a Message Authentication Code (MAC), computed under the shared key, to simultaneously authenticate a DNS record's origin and verify its integrity.
+Given the practical size constraint on DNS(SEC) messages that impedes a smooth adoption of post-quantum cryptography, we illustrate how an authenticated key exchange (AKE) can be used to achieve a signature-free validation of DNS resource records.
+To this end, we propose SL-DNSSEC: an AKEbased protocol for DNSSEC which uses 1) A quantum-safe KEM to first establish a shared key between a resolver and a nameserver, and 2) a Message Authentication Code (MAC), computed under the shared key, to simultaneously authenticate a DNS record's origin and verify its integrity.

-An overview of the protocol is illustrated in Figure 2.
+An overview of the protocol is illustrated in Figure 1.
 The resolver holds a DNSSEC-validated KEM public key of the nameserver.
-Using a series of KEM and Key Derivation Function (KDF) operations, both parties derive a symmetric MAC key.
-The nameserver sends a MAC tag instead of a signature on the answer record.
+Using a series of KEM and KDF (Key Derivation Function) operations, both parties derive a symmetric MAC key.
+The nameserver sends a MAC authentication tag instead of a digital signature on the answer record.

-We now outline the salient benefits of SL-DNSSEC, with a summary thereof in Table 2.
-All numerical values below have been inferred from Tables (11, 12) in §5.2.1 of this paper.
+We now outline the salient benefits of SL-DNSSEC with a summary thereof in Table II.
+All numerical values have been inferred from Tables (XI, XII) in §V-B1 of this paper.

 - Massive bandwidth savings.
-Compared to SPHINCS+, Dilithium and Falcon, SL-DNSSEC transfers about 95%, 86%, and 58% less data (Fig. 3) during a QTYPE A query lookup. - Fast 1-RTT resolution.
-SL-DNSSEC remains 50% 60% faster than DNSSEC over Standard DNS (SD), with the latter incurring the speed penalty of a wasted UDP round-trip and then of a three-way TCP handshake. - One packet sent/received.
-Although ARRF/QBF take two and one round-trip(s), respectively, they exchange multiple packets (up to 46) in parallel, thereby increasing the chances of packet drops and UDP flooding.
-SL-DNSSEC, however, sends only a single query/response.
+Compared to SPHINCS+, Dilithium and Falcon, SL-DNSSEC transfers about 95%, 86%, and 58% less data (Fig. 2) during a typical QTYPE A query resolution. - Fast 1-RTT resolution.
+SL-DNSSEC remains 50% 60% faster than DNSSEC over Standard DNS (SD), with the latter incurring the speed penalty of a wasted UDP trip and then of a three-way TCP handshake. - 1 packet sent/received.
+Although ARRF/QBF take 2 and 1 round-trip(s) (respectively), they exchange multiple packets (up to 46) in parallel, thereby increasing the chances of packet drops and UDP flooding.
+SL-DNSSEC, however, sends a single query/response. - DDoS mitigation.
+With smaller responses than queries (Fig. 3), SL-DNSSEC fulfils the takeaway 6 in the vision paper [39] of being an "amplificationresistant solution for post-quantum DNSSEC".

-2 With Acknowledgment Number = Server Sequence Number + 1
+1With Acknowledgment Number = Server Sequence Number + 1